A fast heartbeat in an old dog can be scary to witness, especially when it happens suddenly or seems to come out of nowhere.

 Old dogs become dehydrated quickly due to illness, heat, medication side effects, or reduced drinking.
 When fluids drop too low, the heart beats faster to maintain blood pressure and push circulation through the body.

 Dehydration often occurs alongside vomiting, diarrhea, kidney disease, or infections.
-A dog with fever also experiences an elevated heart rate because the body is burning energy quickly to fight inflammation.
+A dog with a fever also experiences an elevated heart rate because the body is burning energy quickly to fight inflammation.

 Senior dogs with fever may pant heavily, refuse food, tremble, or become unusually lethargic.